Chameleon-Vision/chameleon-docs/docs/source/getting-started/ui.rst

 .. _learn-ui-vision:

-Vision tab
+Vision Tab
 ^^^^^^^^^^^^

-The vision tab updates the processed image in real-time to help you tune and adjust the vision values
+The Vision tab displays the processed image in real-time to help teams tune and adjust the pipeline setup.

 .. raw:: html